Close Alert Banner

 Who should you not refer?

-This clinic does not do assessments for Fetal Alcohol Spectrum Disorder.
-For a FASD assessment, visit our Fetal Alcohol Spectrum Disorder page.
+This clinic does not do assessments for Fetal Alcohol Spectrum Disorder (FASD).
+For a FASD assessment, visit our Fetal Alcohol Spectrum Disorder Assessment Clinic page.

 External referrals

-Fax your referral to 613 738-4258, attention “NDDC” or "neurodev clinic".
+Fax your referral to 613 738-4258, attention “NDDC”.
 Please include your clinic notes/letters, and all external (ie, non-CHEO) lab results.
+Referrals without relevant information included will not be accepted.

 CHEO internal referrals

-On EPIC, make a referral to either Clinical Genetics OR Metabolics and indicate the referral is for NDDC clinic.
+In Epic, make a referral to either Clinical Genetics OR Metabolics and indicate the referral is for NDDC.
+If patient is better served by Clinical Genetics or Metabolics, we will forward your referral to the appropriate department.

 Not sure if your patient qualifies for our clinic?